 - Exercise: You've heard this one before, right?
 Now its time to start DOING!
 Actively working your heart and muscles gives you powerful health benefits without a prescription.
 From improving respiratory and circulatory systems to increasing metabolism and burning fat to building bone density and muscle mass, exercise really does work wonders.

 - Spirituality: But its not just nutrition and exercise that matters.
 Making time to relax and clear your mind helps you feel better, too.
 And whether or not you do this on your own or with community presence, using prayer and meditation can positively impact how you feel.

 Stick to it, especially when you're stuck.
 No matter whether you are changing how you eat, adopting a new exercise program, incorporating nutritional supplements and/or medical prescriptions, or practicing spirituality, you need to give it time to work.
 And you need to work your program when it's hard.
-Countless attempts at feeling better were aborted far too soon, causing further frustration and anxiety.
+Countless attempts at feeling better were aborted far too soon, causing further frustration.
 Be patient, be persistent, and you'll find your way to feeling better in no time.